Anchor PDAs and Accounts

 }

-account based on the updated value of description
+movie_review account based on the updated value of description.

 lamports required or refunded will come from or be send to the initializer